Distant Early Warning Line: Cultural impact

 The cultural impact of the DEW Line System is immense in Canada and Alaska.
 In Canada, the DEW line increased connections between the populous south and the remote High Arctic, helping to bring Inuit more thoroughly into the Canadian polity.
 The construction and operating of the DEW Line provided some economic development for the Arctic region.
 This provided momentum for further development through research, new communications, and new studies of the area.
 Although the construction of the DEW line itself was placed in American hands, much of the later development was under direct Canadian direction.

-What to do with historical DEW Line sites is currently under discussion in Canada and Alaska.
-The discussion stems from the deactivation aspect of the sites and arguments over what to do with leftover equipment and leftover intact sites.
-Many Canadian historians encourage the preservation of DEW Line sites through heritage designations.
+Outside of Canada, the American government's satisfaction with DEW and similar telemetry stations inspired them to—in 1965—attempt to build a remote sensing station atop the Himalayas to spy on China's nuclear weapons program.
+During the resulting Nanda Devi plutonium mission, the CIA lost plutonium fuel for a radioisotope thermoelectric generator somewhere on Nanda Devi.
+The mountain feeds the headwaters of the Ganges, which supports hundred of millions of lives.
+Efforts to recover it have failed.
+An effort in 1973 succeeded, after which the sateillite technology rendered the station obsolete.

-The DEW Line is a setting for the 1957 film The Deadly Mantis.
+The DEW Line has appeared in popular media.
+It is a setting for the film The Deadly Mantis, released in 1957, the year the Line was completed.
 The film begins with a short documentary on the three RADAR lines, focusing on the DEW Line's construction.

-The progressive rock band Rush received considerable AOR airplay in 1984 with their song Distant Early Warning, based on a Toronto newspaper article expressing concerns about risk of nuclear war.
+The progressive rock band Rush received considerable AOR airplay in 1984 with their song "Distant Early Warning", based on a Toronto newspaper article expressing concerns about risk of nuclear war.

 Deactivation and clean-up

 In 1996, the United States Government entered into an agreement with the Government of Canada on the environmental remediation of the DEW Line Sites in Canada, alongside the remediation of the Haines-Fairbanks Pipeline, Naval Station Argentia in Newfoundland, and U.S. installations at CFB Goose Bay in Labrador.
 While asserting it had no legal obligation to reimburse Canada for the costs of remediation, the U.S. agreed to deposit US$100 million into Canada's Foreign Military Sales Trust Account as compensation for the costs of cleanup of the four projects.

-The cleanup is now underway, site by site.
+The cleanup is underway, site by site.
 In assessing the cleanup, new research suggests that off-road vehicles damaged vegetation and organic matter, resulting in the melting of the permafrost, a key component to the hydrological systems of the areas.
 The DEW Line has also been linked to depleted fish stocks and carelessness in agitating local animals such as the caribou, as well as non-seasonal hunting.
 These aspects are claimed to have had a devastating impact on the local native subsistence economies and environment.